 When you ingest a substance, it eventually hits your bloodstream.
 Once that happens, it travels to every part of your body, and that includes your hair.
 It becomes embedded in the hair, and once that happens, it stays put for a very long time.

 No shampoo — or other hair product, for that matter — can undo this.
+You can't wash or cleanse the drugs in your hair away.
+Once the substance becomes embedded, it stays there for a long period of time.

 Myth: You Can Easily Use Hair Collected From a Brush